Luke100000/Nooby/README.md

 ## usage Server

 ## usage Client
+### synonym JSON:{cmd}
+- c = connect
+- m = msg

+### commands
-connect to channel: `JSON:{"cmd":"connect"}` Host get random ChannelID
+- connect to channel: `JSON:{"cmd":"connect"}` Host get random ChannelID

-connect to channel with name: `JSON:{"cmd":"connect", "channel":"channelname"}` Host connect to channel with name channelname
+- connect to channel with name: `JSON:{"cmd":"connect", "channel":"channelname"}` Host connect to channel with name channelname
+- send msg: `JSON:{"cmd":"msg"}DATA` Send message to everyone in the channel, excude you; you will get your data back, if you are not in a channel

 ### lua